-Anastasia Mavridou[†], Hamza Bourbouh[†], Dimitra Giannakopoulou[†], Thomas Pressburger[†], Mohammad Hejase[†], Pierre-Loic Garoche[‡], Johann Schumann[†] KBR Inc.

-[†]NASA Ames Research Center [‡]Onera, The French Aerospace Lab
+Anastasia Mavridou†, Hamza Bourbouh†, Dimitra Giannakopoulou†, Thomas Pressburger†, Mohammad Hejase†, Pierre-Loic Garoche‡, Johann Schumann† KBR Inc. †NASA Ames Research Center ‡ENAC, University of Toulouse, France

 Abstract-Capturing and analyzing requirements of Cyber-Physical Systems (CPS) can be challenging, since CPS models typically involve time-varying and real-valued variables, physical system dynamics, or even adaptive behavior.
-Matlab/Simulink is a development and simulation framework that is widely used by the industry to capture such systems.
+MATLAB/Simulink is a development and simulation framework that is widely used in industry to capture such systems.
 In this paper, we report on the application of NASA Ames tools to perform end-to-end analysis of the Ten Lockheed Martin Challenge Problems (LMCPS).
 LMCPS is a set of industrial Simulink model benchmarks and natural language requirements developed by domain experts.
 Our framework, which integrates the tools FRET and COCOSIM, is used to: 1) elicit, explain, and formalize the semantics of the given natural language requirements; 2) generate verification code and monitors that can be automatically attached to the Simulink models; 3) perform verification by using SMT-based model checkers.
 FRET and COCOSIM are open source, and can be used by other researchers and practitioners to replicate our case study.
 We provide a categorization of recurring patterns in the formalization of the requirements and discuss the strengths and weaknesses of our automated verification approach.

-I. Introduction
+I. INTRODUCTION

 Cyber-physical systems (CPS) integrate computation with physical processes.
-Matlab/Simulink is a development and simulation framework that is widely used by the industry to capture CPS - more than 60% of engineers use Simulink for the development and simulation of CPS [1], [2].
-To ensure that points of failure are identified as early as possible, it is crucial to check that CPS models satisfy their functional requirements, usually expressed in natural language.
+MATLAB®/Simulink® [1] is a widely-used framework in industry; in particular, more than 60% of engineers use Simulink for the development and simulation of CPS [2], [3].
+To ensure that points of failure are identified as early as possible, it is crucial to check that CPS models satisfy their requirements, which are usually expressed in natural language and are riddled with ambiguities.